roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  After dinner, she took a long bubble bath in a tub that many people would consider a swimming pool.
 It was huge!
 She added some bath oil to the water and came out with her skin feeling soft and sleek.
 All the talk about sex and now the realization that she was about to turn her body over to three handsome men who would share her for the next year had her very aroused.
 She was excited, happy and felt warm all over.

  She thought about turning on her computer and finding a story about a nice girl who turns into a hot little slut in the hands of the right men, who help her understand and explore and use her sexuality.
 Those were the stories she liked.
 She identified most with the girls who were basically sweet and nice and innocent, but found that inner slutty, naughty side and learned to be a little of both.
 She stopped short of turning on the computer, though, when she realized that she was about to become that girl in real life.
 She didn't need fiction and fantasy.
 Her reality was about to beat those hands down.
-Report_Story #3